LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/recursion.rst

 Functions Can Call Other Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Functions should only accomplish one simple task each.
+Functions should only accomplish one (preferably simple) task.
 To solve more complicated tasks, one small function must call other functions.

 .. admonition:: Example